Skip to main content

 Ride Together

 International Women's Mountain Biking Day is celebrated annually on the first Saturday in May.
-This year, Women's MTB Day is on Saturday, May 6th, 2023.
 It's a day for riders who identify as women to gather, experience, and share their stoke for mountain biking!
 Tag your rides with #WomensMTBDay!

 Women’s Mountain Biking Day originated from the 2018 IMBA UPRISING event—our first-ever women’s conference.
 Attendees were asked to share their best ideas for engaging more women in mountain biking.
 A day dedicated to women enjoying mountain biking with each other and encouraging fellow women to join them was dreamed up by Andree Sanders of Trips for Kids Metro New York.
 Thank you for inspiring us!